Venison Chili Recipe

-If you are looking for a delicious ground venison recipe, try this quick and easy venison chili recipe.
+If you are looking for a delicious ground venison recipe, try this quick and easy Venison Chili Recipe.
 It take almost no time, and can be partnered with homemade honey cornbread muffins (which can be ready around the same time, if started when defrosting the ground deer meat).
-I love a big pot of chili for supper on those cold winter evenings, and it can simmer while out shoveling snow and will be ready to warm you up and fill your belly afterward (this is a thick chili recipe).
+I love a big pot of chili for supper on those cold winter evenings, and it can simmer while out shoveling snow and will be ready to warm you up and fill your belly afterward (this is a thick and hearty chili recipe).

 I prefer the taste of deer chili cooked in a slow cooker, but I brown the ground venison first.
 Some people swear by letting the ground meat cook in the crockpot with the chili.
 I tried this method once, however I did not like the taste of it cooked that way.
 After trying different methods of slow cooker venison chili (and instant pot), I have decided to stick with my original recipe (which my family thinks is the best venison chili recipe EVER!)
 The main exception I would make to this recipe would be to cook the chili with dry beans instead of canned beans.
 Then you would need to soak your dry kidney beans for at least 5 hours (or overnight) before cooking them.

 My recipe of wild game chili is very a basic, old fashioned recipe.
-So feel free to add more flavor like green onions, bell peppers, green chilies, or even jalapeno pepper if you wish.
+So feel free to add more flavor like green onions, bell peppers, green chiles, or even jalapeno pepper if you wish.
 I was traumatized as a child by having to eat green bell pepper and onions in EVERY meal.
 So now as an adult, I will only sparingly use them.